ddanier/nur/README.md

 ## Warning / disclaimer

-In its current state `nur` is more or less a **proof of concept**.
+In its current state `nur` is more or less a **beta** software.
 I wanted to put it out there, so I may receive some feedback.
-But I am not using this in some production setup myself yet.
-So feel free to poke around with this, but be aware this is far from being finished, stable or anything.
+But I am only just starting using this in some production setup myself.
+So feel free to poke around with this, but be aware this is far from being finished or anything.
-Also, this is my first ever rust project and parts of the code are currently more like helping me out to get to know rust.
 Meaning: There might be dragons!

 ## Usage example